jren99/jren99.github.io/_posts/2021-04-28-spectral-clustering.md

 ## Introduction

 *Clustering* refers to the task of separating this data set into the two natural "blobs."
 K-means is a very common way to achieve this task．Recall that k-means algorithm partitions observations by minimizing the within-cluster sum of squares.
-This algorithm works effectively in many cases，especially on circular-ish blobs, for example:
+This algorithm works effectively in many cases, especially on circular-ish blobs, for example:

 ```python